Peppuzzo/Peppuzzo/README.md

 ###

 <p align="left">👋 Hi!
-I'm Giuseppe Calabrese, a student at the University of Camerino, passionate about programming, software design, and computer systems.<br>I'm currently developing my skills in technologies such as Java, Python, and SQL, along with modern development tools like Gradle, Git, and UML.<br><br>📫 Contact me: <a> giuseppe.43g@libero.it </a><br><br>💡 Curious, methodical, and always eager to explore new areas in the world of software development.</p>
+I'm Giuseppe Calabrese, a student at the University of Camerino, passionate about programming, software design, and computer systems.<br>I'm currently developing my skills in technologies such as Java, Python, and SQL, along with modern development tools like Gradle, Git, and UML.<br><br>📫 Contact me: giuseppe.43g@libero.it<br><br>💡 Curious, methodical, and always eager to explore new areas in the world of software development.</p>

 ###